broadinstitute/gatk/src/main/python/org/broadinstitute/hellbender/gcnvkernel/README.txt

 privately called by GATK CLI tools.
 As such, the outputs of `gcnvkernel` are considered _intermediate_ and to be further processed and properly formatted by GATK.
-Advanced users may choose to use all or parts of `gcnvkernel` methods directly, either using the python CLI scripts provided in `bin`, or in interactive python environments for exploratory analyses.
+Advanced users may choose to use all or parts of `gcnvkernel` methods directly, either using the python CLI scripts provided in `src/main/resources/org/broadinstitute/hellbender/tools/copynumber`, or in interactive python environments for exploratory analyses.